shobhitsinha04/gen_mem_module/README.md

 **To track and store activities for multiple personas:** Log daily activities for multiple personas, ensuring comprehensive data management.

-**
-To generate summaries of these activities over different periods (daily, weekly, and monthly):** Automatically generate daily, weekly, and monthly summaries using AI, providing a clear overview of activities.
+**To generate summaries of these activities over different periods (daily, weekly, and monthly):** Automatically generate daily, weekly, and monthly summaries using AI, providing a clear overview of activities.

-Retrieve Historical Activities: Access past activities based on specific criteria to understand patterns and behaviors.
+**To provide personalized recommendations based on past activities:** Offer tailored recommendations by analyzing past activities and preferences.
+Access past activities based on specific criteria to understand patterns and behaviors.

-Generate Personalized Recommendations: Offer tailored recommendations by analyzing past activities and preferences.
-Memory Management: Efficiently delete less important memories based on a calculated importance score to maintain relevant data.
+**To manage memory by retaining important information and discarding less relevant data:** Efficiently delete less important memories based on a calculated importance score to maintain relevant data.

-Purpose:

-To provide personalized recommendations based on past activities.
-To manage memory by retaining important information and discarding less relevant data.